 - Which of those have turnover over the VAT threshold.

 You will then have to register each of these clients (or the clients can do this themselves) on HMRC’s website for MTD for VAT.
 It’s like the approach for Self-Assessment and VAT returns where the onus is on the taxpayer to inform HMRC that they meet the requirements to undertake this type of reporting.

 My practice has more than one Agent Services Account.
 Can I work with them all from one location?

 CCH OneClick now allows practices with multiple Agent Services Accounts to work with all of them within a single CCH OneClick environment.

 Do zero-rated businesses have to use the new system?

 Yes, MTD applies to all VAT registered businesses over the VAT threshold.
 Zero-rated goods are still VAT-taxable.

-If you are an existing CCH OneClick customer and have any questions that need answering, click here to log into the support site or here to log a case with our support team.
-You can also download our latest Making Tax Digital guide here for more information.
+If you are an existing CCH OneClick customer and have any questions that need answering, click here to access the Customer Community, where you can also log a case with our support team.